clitetailor/react-epic/docs/ExecutionContext.md

-# Execution Context in RxJS
+# Execution Context: Stream vs Function

 Sometimes when you try to implement a simple ajax method, you might find yourself in a situation.
 You don't know how to register the ajax call correctly or whether to register it locally or globally: